DavidMercier/NIMS/doc/models_thin_films.rst

 Kao and Byrne (1981)
 ---------------------------

-Kao and Byrne proposed the following model to describe the evolution of the composite hardness in function of the reciprocal indentation depth [#Kao_1981]_, based on Bückle's model [#Bückle_1961]_ :
+Kao and Byrne proposed the following model to describe the evolution of the composite hardness as a function of the reciprocal indentation depth [#Kao_1981]_, based on Bückle's model [#Bückle_1961]_ :

     .. math:: H \simeq H_\text{s} + 2 k_1 t_\text{f}\left(H_\text{f} - H_\text{s} \right)\frac{1}{h}
             :label: kao_hardness